Go Ape Facebook and Instagram Advertising & Google PPC

 Like we did for Facebook, we looked at Go Ape’s Power BI to analyse their purchasing heat map.
 This contained information on where customers lived, visually enabling us to recreate the map in Google Ads around each Go Ape location to better target customers.
 This reduced wasted spend in areas that were not converting.

-Finally, we reviewed past search terms to start creating detailed negative keyword lists.
+We also reviewed past search terms to start creating detailed negative keyword lists.
 By doing this, we were able to start filtering out specific terms and words that were not relevant and were wasting money.

 Results